 The Weston Residence nestles in a valley adjacent to the Saugatuck River.
 It’s a small house, but takes advantage of its beautiful site in a way that purposefully blurs the distinction between the built and natural environment.

 The house is approached from a road that begins high on a cliff above, and the first glimpse of the house is of its roof.
-In a way, the roof becomes the primary facade, so we turned the roofscape into a lush, green landscape.
+The roof becomes the primary facade, so we turned the roofscape into a lush, green landscape.
 Terraces planted with year-round, region-specific succulents step down the hill, and bedrooms project out into these roof gardens, giving a feeling of being fully immersed in the landscape.
 The planted roofs are also integral to the high-performance building envelope.

 Interior and exterior spaces are joined through views, portals, and material continuity.
 A glass-backed fireplace provides an elegant surprise.
 Like other glass houses, the landscape becomes the “decoration” for the rooms, playing with transparency during the day and reflectivity at night.